deepskystacker/DSS/Installers/README.txt

 44. Bug fix: DSS-CL: If the compression level for a TIFF file is set via the /OCx parameter, this is now honoured.

-45. Bug fix: When registering a set of images with different exposure times, the progress dialogue restarts counting at 1 and the progress bar is reset to 0 for each different exposure.
-The estimated time for completion gets completely confused, and the progress bar reaches 100% a number of times.
+45. Bug fix: When registering a set of images with different exposure times, the progress dialogue restarted counting at 1 and the progress bar was reset to 0 for each different exposure.
+The estimated time for completion got completely confused, and the progress bar reached 100% a number of times.

 Welcome to DeepSkyStacker 5.1.3